Homebody & Heart

 Giving Myself Permission to Take Up Space

-There’s a quiet pressure that shows up whenever you start something new, to already sound confident, to already know what you’re doing, to move faster than feels natural.
-To prove you belong before you’ve even had time to settle in.
+Here’s the thing nobody tells you about starting something new in your late thirties: there’s a quiet pressure to already sound confident.
+To already know what you’re doing.
+To move faster than feels natural.
+To prove you belong before you’ve even figured out where the bathroom is.

 You’re allowed to be here.